Holy Face of Jesus: Vatican approval and Feast Day

 The first medal of the Holy Face was offered to Pope Pius XII who approved of the devotion and the medal.
 In 1958 he formally declared the Feast of the Holy Face of Jesus as Shrove Tuesday (the Tuesday before Ash Wednesday) for all Roman Catholics.

-On the occasion of the 100th year of Secondo Pia's (May 28, 1898) first photograph of the Shroud of Turin, on Sunday May 24, 1998, Pope John Paul II visited the Turin Cathedral.
+On the occasion of the 100th year of Secondo Pia's (28 May 1898) first photograph of the Shroud of Turin, on Sunday, 24 May 1998, Pope John Paul II visited the Turin Cathedral.
 In his address on that day, he said: "the Shroud is an image of God's love as well as of human sin" and "it is an icon of the suffering of the innocent in every age."

 The Holy Face devotion and the Holy Face Medal spread among Roman Catholics worldwide, with organizations such as the Holy Face Association.

 Theological analysis

+On Good Friday, the Holy Face of Jesus is displayed at Engelbrekt Evangelical-Lutheran Church.
+The Church of Sweden priest wears a black stole, the liturgical colour of Good Friday in Evangelical-Lutheranism; the church is dimly lit and the altar has been stripped for this holy day (2025).

 In his 2005 book On the Way to Jesus Christ, Pope Benedict XVI performed an analysis of Holy Face devotions, and characterized them as having three separate components.
 The first element is discipleship, and the orientation of one's life towards an encounter with Jesus.
 The second element is seeing Jesus in the Eucharist.
 The third element is eschatological, and is interwoven between the other two.

 Referring to Matthew 25:31–36 Benedict XVI stated that the first element (i.e. discipleship) involves seeing Jesus in the face of the poor and the oppressed, and caring for them, but to properly see Jesus in the face of those in need, believers first need to become better acquainted with Jesus through the Eucharist.
 The second element involves relating the Passion of Jesus, and the suffering expressed by the images that represent his wounded face to the Eucharistic experience.
 Thus the devotion that starts with the images of the face of Jesus leads to his contemplation in the Eucharistic experience.
 The eschatological element then builds on awakening to Christ by contemplating his face in the Eucharist.